Testing Generalizability in Causal Inference: Experiments

 We examine two settings: in Setting 1, the test domain has a slight covariate shift, with $Z_1$ and $Z_2$ following a Gamma distribution of $k=2$, $\theta=1$.
 In Setting 2, the shift is more significant ($k=4$, $\theta=1$).
 Despite these shifts, the COD remains the same due to frugal parameterization, as shown in \Cref{fig:synthetic}.

 The p-values in \Cref{fig:synthetic_mean_p} illustrate the differences across models.
 As expected, with a more significant domain shift in Setting 2, models face greater difficulty in generalizing, as reflected by the smaller p-values generally compared to Setting 1.
-T-BART and T-engression showed good generalizability performances in this specific setting.
+T-BART and T-engression showed good generalizability performances in this specific setting with their p-values being uniformly distributed.
 TARNet struggles, likely due to the complexity of its representation learning network design and hyperparameter tuning.

 With our method, we are able to test the generalizability of distributional regression. \Cref{fig:synthetic_distribution_p} demonstrates the p-values of distributional regression testing of S-engression under the two settings, with $N_Y=50$.
-Not surprisingly, since the covariate distribution shift in Setting 1 is smaller, S-engression demonstrates good generalizability compared to that in Setting 2.
+Not surprisingly, since the covariate distribution shift in Setting 1 is smaller, S-engression demonstrates better generalizability compared to that in Setting 2.

-Supported by flexible simulations based on actual data, our method is useful for stress testing and model diagnostics. \Cref{fig:varying_n} illustrates an example where we examine how varying the training set size affects the generalizability of T-BART and T-engression.
-The generalizability performances of T-BART and T-engression worsen as $N^{tr}$ exceeds 100.
+Supported by flexible simulations based on actual data, our method is useful for stress testing and model diagnostics. \Cref{fig:varying_n} shows how varying the training set size affects the generalizability of T-BART and T-engression; the performance worsen as $N^{A}$ exceeds 100.
 This issue may stem from problems like overfitting, but solving these problems is not our focus.
 Rather, our method serves as a tool to detect and highlight potential issues when making predictions on real data, which is feasible with the simulation based on actual data using the frugal parameterization.
+We also wish to remark on the difference between the performances of S- and T-learners.
+In CATE estimation, T-learners fit separate models for each treatment group while S-learners fit a single model across both, with treatment included as a feature.
+Hence, T-learners offer greater flexibility for modeling patient heterogeneities and it is unsurprising that they consistently outperform S-learners in our experiments.

 Note that extrapolation performance for models like engression is typically evaluated visually, one dimension at a time.
 Our method, however, offers significant advantages by providing statistical evaluation of extrapolation performance in high-dimensional covariates.